nolanM123/ChatBot/README.md

 **commands:**

+    Commands are to be used in the ChatBot user input box.

     --local "Creates local enviroment for user and bot" --host <ip> <port> "Creates enviroment as host for other applications to join" --join <ip> <port> "Creates enviroment as client to join the host application"